Modules

 5. The process of birth and the physiological changes that occur in the baby.

-6. Normal growth and development before and after birth and the mechanisms for preventing disease.
+6. Normal growth and development before and after birth and mechanisms for preventing disease.

 7. Breast and bottle feeding.